Geoffrey Chaucer is known as the “Father of English Literature”. He lived during the late 14th

 Chaucer’s most famous work, “The Canterbury Tales,” was written in the late

-and exemplifies the
+14th century and exemplifies the

 characteristics and themes of the time.
-The poem consists of
+The poem consists of a collection of stories told

 by a diverse group of pilgrims traveling to Canterbury.
 Each member of the

 group represents a different class and profession in medieval society.
+Through these tales, Chaucer provides a vivid depiction of the

 social, cultural, and moral aspects of his era.